Key Takeaways

 How to Avoid

-- ALWAYS check bill line-by-line; photograph the menu at seating for price reference
+- Always check bill line-by-line; photograph the menu at seating for price reference.

-- Confirm credit-card processing fee policy at seating; refuse if not disclosed
+- Confirm credit-card processing fee policy at seating; refuse if not disclosed.

-- Honest-priced venues: Bearfoot Bistro, Caramba Restaurante, Sushi Village, Pasta Lupino
+- Honest-priced venues: Bearfoot Bistro, Caramba Restaurante, Sushi Village, Pasta Lupino.

-- Bring your own ski-day lunch — on-mountain dining is $20–$35 for a sandwich
+- Bring your own ski-day lunch — on-mountain dining is $20–$35 for a sandwich.

-- Use Whistler Village Olive Oil Tasting Room for free breakfast samples
+- Use Whistler Village Olive Oil Tasting Room for free breakfast samples.

-For older travelers planning a Whistler ski trip, the protective playbook: (1) buy lift tickets ONLY at Whistler Blackcomb's official site (whistlerblackcomb.com) or via the Vail Resorts Epic Pass program; (2) the Epic Pass ($1,051 USD for unlimited or $451 USD for 4-day Whistler/Vail/Park City) is the most cost-effective option for any 4+ day ski trip — buy by Labor Day for the deepest discount; (3) NEVER buy lift tickets from Craigslist, Facebook Marketplace, or street touts — these are universally fraud; (4) the legitimate 'Bring a Friend' (Buddy) program requires the original pass-holder to be present at activation — third-party 'sale' of Buddy tickets is fraud; (5) for older travelers, the Whistler senior discount (ages 65+) at $193 per day is significant — present ID at the lift ticket window; (6) for non-skiing travelers, the Peak 2 Peak Gondola sightseeing ticket ($89) is honest-priced and provides spectacular Whistler-Blackcomb panoramic views without ski equipment; (7) report ticket fraud to Whistler Blackcomb security at +1-604-967-8950.
+For older travelers planning a Whistler ski trip, the defense is to buy lift tickets only at official channels and use the Epic Pass for multi-day stays.
+Buy lift tickets only at Whistler Blackcomb's official site (whistlerblackcomb.com) or via the Vail Resorts Epic Pass program — for any 4+ day ski trip, the Epic Pass at $1,051 USD unlimited or $451 USD 4-day Whistler/Vail/Park City is the most cost-effective option (buy by Labor Day for the deepest discount) — and refuse every lift-ticket offer from Craigslist, Facebook Marketplace, or street touts at the lift base as universally fraud, every 'Buddy ticket' from a third party (the legitimate Bring a Friend program requires the original pass-holder present at activation), and every Ikon Pass offered below face value as counterfeit.
+For older travelers, the Whistler senior discount at $193 per day for age 65+ is significant — present ID at the lift ticket window.
+For non-skiing travelers, the Peak 2 Peak Gondola sightseeing ticket at $89 is honest-priced and provides spectacular Whistler-Blackcomb panoramic views without any ski equipment.
+Report ticket fraud to Whistler Blackcomb security at +1-604-967-8950.

 Red Flags